CRUNCH TIME: District 9 Releases Basketball Playoff Brackets

 ECC got the top seed in Class A boys.

-ECC will be home against Smethport; DCC hosts Keystone; Clarion welcomes Union to town; and Cameron County travles to Johnsonburg.
+ECC will be home against Smethport; DCC hosts Keystone; Clarion welcomes Union to town; and Cameron County travels to Johnsonburg.

 The semifinals will be held on March 1 at neutral sites.
 The championship game is scheduled for March 4 at Tippin Gym on the campus of PennWest-Clarion.